nc1z/tick-stream-aggregator/README.md

 # Trade Stream Aggregator

-Streamlined real-time trade feed aggregator delivering time and sales data from leading exchanges such as Binance, Bybit, BitMEX, and others through a HTTP & WebSocket API.
+Live trade feed aggregator server streaming BTC time and sales data from major exchanges like Binance, Bybit, BitMEX and more via a unified WebSocket API

-> Work in progress.
-This is a learning project.
+> Work in progress!

 ## Acknowledgement and references